Saturday, April 4, 2026

 Dividend Decreases

-There has been no dividend decreases in August 2025.
+There was no dividend decreases in the month of February 2026.

 Summary:

-The portfolio is estimated to produce an estimate $13013.71 CAD in dividend income over the next 12 months.
-This is an increase of $118.40 CAD , or 0.918%.
+The portfolio is estimated to produce an estimate $13593.95 CAD in dividend income over the next 12 months.
+This is an decrease of $197.80 CAD , or 1.477%.
 Some of the dividends in the Canadian stocks section are paid in US dollars, which are converted to Canadian dollars.

 Googlesheets is still not operating properly.
 So, I had to manually enter the market value for the REITS, BEP.UN, and BPF.UN.

-Dividend increases or decreases announced already for April 2025, will be included in the next portfolio update.
+Any dividend increases or decreases in March 2026 will be included in the next portfolio update.

 Please Note: Positions in Restaurant Brands International (QSR.TO), Brookfield Renewables Corporation (BEPC.TO), and Algonquin Power and Utilities (AQN.TO) pay dividends in US dollars.
 Brookfield Renewables Partners (BEP.UN) pays distributions in US dollars.
 My investment tab spreadsheet displays the Canadian dollar equivalent within 15 to 20 minutes of real time.